17 December - 11 March 2020

 Pdf / Printout

-Grant applications within ERA PerMed 2019 are made in a two-stage procedure, where a simplified version of the application, known as a pre-proposal (outline application), is first submitted.
-Applicants whose pre-proposals (outline applications) are approved shall then submit a full proposal (full application).
-Both the pre-proposal and the full proposal are peer reviewed, and ranked in competition with other applications.
+Grant applications within ERA PerMed are made in a two-stage procedure, where a simplified version of the application, known as an outline application, is first submitted.
+Applicants whose outline applications are approved shall then submit a full application.
+Both the outline application and full application are peer reviewed, and ranked in competition with other applications.

 As project leader representing a Swedish partner in the research consortium, you must submit the corresponding applications (outline application and full application respectively) via the Swedish Research Council’s application system Prisma in parallel with the international coordinator submitting the consortium application.
 Please note that the parallel call in Prisma for you as the Swedish partner will close a few days later than in ERA PerMed’s application system.
-This applies for both the pre-proposal and the full proposal.
+This applies for both the outline application and the full application.

-ERA PerMed 2019 will make a decision on the pre-proposals in May 2019.
-The decision will be notified to the coordinator of the consortium with a statement in the form of a written comment.
+ERA PerMed will make a decision on the outline applications in May 2020.
+The decision is notified to the coordinator of the consortium with a statement in the form of a written comment.

-The content of your pre-proposal will be transferred automatically to the full proposal if your consortium is invited to submit a full proposal to ERA PerMed 2019.
-You will thereafter have to update the content of your application to the Swedish Research Council, so that it corresponds to the full consortium proposal submitted to ERA PerMed 2019, and also complete a section on ethical considerations.
+The content of your outline application will be transferred automatically to the full proposal if your consortium is invited to submit a full proposal to ERA PerMed.
+You will thereafter have to update the content of your application to the Swedish Research Council so that it corresponds to the full consortium application submitted to ERA PerMed, and also complete a section on ethical considerations.
 More information on this is available in the section “What must the application contain?” below.

 You are responsible for ensuring the application is complete and corresponds to the application in ERA PerMed’s application system, that is to say the application form is correctly filled in, the correct appendices are attached and the information requested has been provided according to the instructions.
 Please only submit material specifically requested.
 We do not accept any additional information after the deadline, except when specifically requested.

-Grants from the Swedish Research Council shall be administered by a Swedish university or HEI or another Swedish public organisation that fulfils our criteria for administrating organisations.
-To apply, your organisation must therefore be approved as an administrating organisation.
+Grants from the Swedish Research Council shall be administered by a Swedish university or HEI or another Swedish public organisation that fulfils our criteria for administrating organisations Opens in new window..
+Your organisation must therefore be approved as an administrating organisation for you to apply.
 Please note therefore that Swedish researchers working for a company, for example, cannot be funded and may therefore not submit an application to the Swedish Research Council, even if they are part of a consortium application.

 Number of applications and previous grants